impexeris/OpticalTachometerOledDisplay/README.md

 ## Acknowledgments

-* The entire code is from Troy Babour original with a slight modification to match motor (has 8 blades per rotation),  reduced analog gauge range and added delay to prevent flickering of the display during the switching on of the circuit .
+* The entire code is from Troy Babour original with a slight modification to match motor (has 8 blades per rotation), detector, reduced analog gauge range and added delay to prevent flickering of the display during the switching on of the circuit.